 If any files or packages are delivered by broadcast, the application signaling identifies the LCT channels that are used to deliver the files and/or packages.

+Note that while the initial Entry Page may be sourced from either broadband or broadcast according to the HELD EntryURL, there is no constraint regarding using either broadcast or broadband resources within the Broadcaster Application itself.
+Hybrid delivery of Broadcaster Application files is allowed and expected.

 Broadcaster Application Packages

+The file components comprising the Broadcaster Application shall be delivered within one or more multi-part MIME packages using ROUTE or over broadband as individual files using HTTPS.
+All files made available through the Receiver Web Server shall be delivered as signed packages as described in A/331[1].

-[1]It is not required that all resources used by a Broadcaster Application be delivered in a single ROUTE package when delivered over broadcast.
-The broadcaster may choose to send a relatively small Entry Page which then performs a bootstrapping operation to determine what other resources have been delivered or are accessible via the broadcast delivery path and, in turn, which resources need to be obtained using broadband requests.
-Since the Launch Package containing the Entry Page shall be received in its entirety before launching the Broadcaster Application (per Section 6.2.2), the Broadcaster Application can forgo any checks for basic resources and perhaps speed the initial startup time.
+It is not required that all resources used by a Broadcaster Application be delivered in a single ROUTE package when delivered over broadcast.
+The broadcaster may choose to send a relatively small Entry Page in a signed Entry Package which then performs a bootstrapping operation to determine what other resources have been delivered or are accessible via the broadcast delivery path and, in turn, which resources need to be obtained using broadband requests.
+Since the Entry Package containing the Entry Page shall be received in its entirety before launching the Broadcaster Application (per Section 6.2.2), the Broadcaster Application can forgo any checks for basic resources and perhaps speed the initial startup time.
 It is conceivable that Broadcaster Applications may have incremental features based on the availability of resources on the receiver.
-In other words, the Broadcaster Application may add features and functions as more resources are available.9.9
+In other words, the Broadcaster Application may add features and functions as more resources are available.
+Control for selecting specific signed packages to be made available is provided using the Filter Codes API (see Section 9.9).

 In addition, the Broadcaster Application may request resources and content from or perform other activities with broadband web servers making the Broadcaster Application a true Web Application in the traditional sense.
-A Broadcaster Application should be aware that all receivers may not contain sufficient storage for all the necessary resources and/or may not have a broadband connection.
-These situations should be dealt with accordingly.
+A Broadcaster Application should be aware that all receivers may not contain sufficient storage for all the necessary resources and may not have a broadband connection.

 Broadcaster Application Package Changes

 Broadcaster Application resource files and packages may be updated at any time.
-[1]The broadcaster may send an Event Stream notification to let the Broadcaster Application know that something has been changed.
+Mechanisms for determining that a new file or package is being delivered is defined in FLUTE which is the underlying standard used by ROUTE [1].
+The broadcaster may send an Event Stream notification to let the Broadcaster Application know that something has been changed.
 The Broadcaster Application determines how such changes should be addressed based on the Event Stream notification.

 Security Considerations